Syphilis: Signs, symptoms and treatment

 Tell your sexual partners that you have the infection because they'll need to get themselves checked out and may require treatment too.

 You'll also need to have follow-up blood tests to make sure that the infection is responding to treatment.

 Syphilis is very treatable if you catch it early.
 It's just extremely important to treat all sexual partners of diagnosed patients.

-- Always use a condom during vaginal, anal and oral sex performed on a penis.
+- Always use a condom during vaginal, anal and oral sex performed on a penis

-- During oral-vaginal or oral-anal (rimming) sex, always use a dental dam.
+- During oral-vaginal or oral-anal (rimming) sex, always use a dental dam